Interoperability between all Z-Wave products is the cornerstone of the brand.

 b) Use the integrated Wiki to see the test specifications for your device.

-- Download the Certification Test Tool (CTT) tool from the Z-Wave Technical website (ZTS) and use it during product development to test and verify your Z-Wave implementation.
+- Download the Certification Test Tool (CTT) tool and use it during product development to test and verify your Z-Wave implementation.

 - After ensuring a compliant product, finalize and submit your form on the portal.
 A case number is automatically assigned as soon as it is submitted.
 You can start working with the test house as soon as your submission has been reviewed and approved.